shree675/React-Package-Helper/README.md

 <img src="assets/Screenshot (336).png" height="450">

-**_Note: This extension only works in npmjs web pages that contain react packages._**
+**_Note: This extension only works in npmjs web pages that contain npmjs packages._**

 ## Demonstration

 <img src="assets/npm.gif" height="450">

-This extension has been developed as a personal tool to suit my needs and to save my time while browsing for ReactJS and NodeJS packages.
+This extension has been developed as a personal tool to suit my needs and to save my time while browsing for React.js and Node.js packages.

 ## Screenshots